-Suffolk University's Phillips Family Internship Fund offers a $2,500 scholarship award available to undergraduate students pursuing unpaid or underpaid internship opportunities.
+Suffolk University's Phillips Family Internship Fund offers a stipend of up to $2,500 available to undergraduate students pursuing unpaid or underpaid internship opportunities.

 Phillips Family Fund Application